Old-fashioned Recipe for Frikadeller

 This recipe for Frikadeller is the one my parents used when I was a kid and it is the one I uses the day today.
 We can recommend serving these meatballs with some homemade freshly bread with sunflower seeds or some boiled potatoes.
 The meatballs are also perfect as topping on a slice of some healthy homemade bread or simply just as a snack in the afternoon.

-Step 1: Mix all the ingredients together in a large bowl using a spoon or hand mixer and place it in the fridge for about 30-45 minutes.
+- Mix all the ingredients together in a large bowl using a spoon or hand mixer.

-Step 2: Heat up a frying pan with some butter or oil.
+- Heat up a frying pan with butter or oil.

 - Use a spoon to form the meatballs.
 If you dip the spoon in a glass of water before you form a meatball it will be easier and the meat will not stick to the spoon.
 Fry the meatballs for about 5-10 minutes depending on the amount of heat you give them.
 It is best to flip over the meatball often - this will give then an even crust.